cr7pt0gr4ph7/blog/_posts/2024-04-25-code-formatting-with-git-filter-branch.md

 ## Bonus: Custom code formatting tools

+You can still employ `git filter-branch` even if you do not use the `pre-commit` tool.
-Your custom tool should accept a list of files to format either via stdin, or as command line arguments.
+The only requirement is that you have a custom that accepts a list of files to format either via stdin, or as command line arguments, and writes the formatted files back to their original locations.

-It should format the specified files in-place.
-Your `--tree-filter` should then look something like this.
+Your `--tree-filter` should then look something like this, either inline or wrapped into a shell script file:

 ```bash
 # Pass the list of changed files via stdin